The Mountain Astrologer

 List all references, sources, and endnotes at the end of the article under the title References and Notes.
 Include footnote numbers in the text to correspond to this list.

 Please do not use embedded footnotes or hyperlinks in the text.
-These conventions are often part of a “default” style in word-processing software, so we ask you to disable them in the version of your article that you send us on CD or via e-mail.
+These conventions are often part of a “default” style in word-processing software, so we ask you to disable them in the version of your article that you send us via e-mail or on CD.

 Format for book: Robert Pelletier, Planets in Houses: Experiencing Your Environment, Whitford Press, 1978, p.
 5. (or pp. 5–10).